JohnTong12/JohnTong12/README.md

 # 👋 Hey Welcome,

-I believe showing up every day, making small adjustments, and genuinely wanting to improve is what separates people who grow from people who stall — and that's what keeps me hooked on data science.
+I truly believe that just showing up every day, making small improvements, and honestly wanting to get better is what separates people who grow and from those who stay stagnant — and that’s exactly what keeps me hooked on data science.

 Python is my main tool.
 I build predictive models, but what I really care about is making sure the results actually help people make better decisions — not just impressive numbers on a screen.
 And Power BI is how I bring it all together.
 I just love taking messy data and turning it into something anyone can look at and immediately understand.